Annual Drinking Water Quality Report 2017 Consumer Confidence Report for Public Water System CITY OF SMYER

-The TCEQ completed an assessment of your source water and results indicate that some of your sources are susceptible to certain contaminants.
-The sampling requirements for your water system are based on this susceptibility and previous sample data.
-Any detections of these contaminants may be found in this Consumer Confident Report.
-For more information on source water assessments and protection efforts at our system, contact Jo Ann Beard, City Secretary at (806) 234-3861.
+TCEQ completed an assessment of your source water, and results indicate that some of our sources are susceptible to certain contaminants.
+The sampling requirements for your water system is based on this susceptibility and previous sample data.
+Any detections of these contaminants will be found in this Consumer Confidence Report.
+For more information on source water assessments and protection efforts at our system contact Jo Ann Beard at (806) 234-3861.

 A Source Water Susceptibility Assessment for your drinking water source(s) is currently being updated by the Texas Commission on Environmental Quality.
 This information describes the susceptibility and types of constituents that may come into contact with your drinking water source based on human activities and natural conditions.
 The information contained in the assessment allows us to focus source water protection strategies.